Congress approves emergency spending to repay National Guard, Capitol Police for Jan. 6 riot costs

 “It is about time that Congress finally passed a clean bill to fund the National Guard,” said Rep. Mike Rogers of Michigan, the top Republican on the Armed Services Committee.

-He previously urged House Speaker Nancy Pelosi, California Democrat, to cancel August recess if the funding was not past in time.
+He previously urged House Speaker Nancy Pelosi, California Democrat, to cancel August recess if the funding was not passed in time.

 “I am glad that we came to our senses and finally addressed this issue before it was too late.
 We should never again use the men and women of the National Guard in security theater,” Mr. Rogers said.